 - The outcome of your case

-For instance, federal crimes like wire fraud or securities fraud can carry lengthy prison sentences, while state-level crimes might result in shorter sentences.
-In some cases, a Los Angeles white collar crime lawyer can negotiate for alternative sentences such as probation, home confinement, or community service, depending on the specifics of your case.
+For instance, federal crimes can carry lengthy prison sentences, while state-level crimes might result in shorter sentences.
+In some cases, a criminal defense lawyer can negotiate for alternative sentences such as probation or community service.

 Can My Charges Get Reduced?

-Yes, white collar crime charges can be reduced, especially if you cooperate with authorities or have mitigating factors in your case.
+Yes, your charges can be reduced, especially if you cooperate with authorities or have mitigating factors in your case.
 For example, a charge of wire fraud may be reduced to a lesser offense, such as criminal misrepresentation.

 Your odds of reducing your charges depend on the specifics of your situation, your criminal history, and the willingness of the prosecution to negotiate.
-A white collar crime lawyer with strong negotiation skills can fight for the best possible outcome for you.
+A lawyer with strong negotiation skills can fight for the best possible outcome for you.

 Can My Charges Get Dismissed?